Process credential provider - AWS SDKs and Tools

 Process credential provider

-IAM Roles Anywhere provides a way to get temporary credentials for a workload or process that runs outside of AWS.
+For example, IAM Roles Anywhere uses credential_process to get temporary credentials on behalf of your application.
 To configure credential_process for this use, see IAM Roles Anywhere.

-The following describes a method of sourcing credentials from an external process.
-This can potentially be dangerous, so proceed with caution.
-Other credential providers should be preferred if at all possible.
+The following describes a method of sourcing credentials from an external process and might be used if you are running software outside of AWS.
+If you are building on an AWS compute resource, use other credential providers.
 If using this option, you should make sure that the config file is as locked down as possible using security best practices for your operating system.
 Confirm that your custom credential tool does not write any secret information to StdErr, because the SDKs and AWS CLI can capture and log such information, potentially exposing it to unauthorized users.

 Configure this functionality by using the following: